vinaypyatimani/luna16-nodule-detection/README.md

-# Lung Nodule Detection in CT Scans — 3D CNN on LUNA16
+# Lung Nodule Detection in CT Scans: 3D CNN on LUNA16

 A 3D Convolutional Neural Network for automated lung nodule detection from CT scans, built with PyTorch.
 This project implements the core computational pipeline used in Computer-Aided Detection (CAD) systems for lung cancer screening.